Heath Guide

 Gestational or Type 2 diabetes

-Hypoglycemia (Low Blood Sugar)
+Hypoglycaemia (Low Blood Sugar)

-Signs and Symptoms of hyperglycemia
+Signs and Symptoms of Hypoglycaemia

 • Shaking or tremors